 “Chalk Paint Dries Faster”

 It’s worth it for your paint to take an hour or two longer to dry so that the brush strokes settle out.
-For chalk paint, the cure time is a month or longer, but for Behr latex, it is only 2 weeks.
+For chalk paint, the cure time is a month or longer in dry conditions, but for Behr latex, it is only 2 weeks.

 “Chalk Paint is Easier to Clean Up”

 I have found that if I wash latex out of my clothing within about 30 minutes of application, I can still get it out.
 If it has been longer, I have good luck with THIS on my hands and clothes.
-Otherwise, that’s what my painting apron is for.
+Otherwise, that’s what my painting apron is for!

 “Chalk Paint Has a Better Finish”